usaid-cs/yesterday-i-learned/random.md

 1. Horses are often given [terrible names](http://www.sbnation.com/2013/5/3/4297072/the-list-worst-possible-horse-names) compared to other pets.
 1. Insider stock selling is almost never a good sign.
 Unless they are retiring or something, why would someone with a good company sell?
 1. 旁門左道 又為 不正。
-1. Sometimes, people try to hire you as quickly as possible.
-Sometimes, they already have an internal candidate in mind, and just want to end the mandatory interview with you as quickly as possible.
-Pick your battles.
 1. Once you stay vegan for three years, you probably will continue to be vegan for the rest of your life.
 If you quit earlier than three years, this is not true.
 1. Since debloating a ROM doesn't resize the system partition, it is important to choose a phone (and carrier combo) that does not ship with useless junk in the first place.
 1. [The technologies used predominantly during the workday (are mostly enterprise software).](https://stackoverflow.blog/2017/04/19/programming-languages-used-late-night/)